Lee Miller and Surrealism in Britain

-Lee Miller and Surrealism in Britain will be the first exhibition to explore Miller’s involvement with the surrealist circles in Britain in the late 1930s.
+Lee Miller and Surrealism in Britain was the first exhibition to explore Miller’s involvement with the surrealist circles in Britain in the late 1930s.

-This exhibition will tell the story of Surrealism in Britain and shine a light on the little known, but exciting, cultural moment, through Miller’s lens.
+This exhibition told the story of Surrealism in Britain and shone a light on the little known, but exciting, cultural moment, through Miller’s lens.

-The show will focus on the creative collaborations with the artists Miller knew, photographed, and exhibited alongside, during a time when Britain was recognised as a ‘Surrealist centre’
+The show focused on the creative collaborations with the artists Miller knew, photographed, and exhibited alongside, during a time when Britain was recognised as a ‘Surrealist centre’.

-Sculptures, paintings, photographs, collages and works on paper by artists Eileen Agar, Salvador Dalí, Max Ernst, René Magritte and Henry Moore will also feature in the exhibition.
+Sculptures, paintings, photographs, collages and works on paper by artists Eileen Agar, Salvador Dalí, Max Ernst, René Magritte and Henry Moore also featured in the exhibition.

-Lee Miller and Surrealism in Britain is timed to sit alongside our exhibition Viviane Sassen: Hot Mirror.
+Lee Miller and Surrealism in Britain was timed to sit alongside our exhibition Viviane Sassen: Hot Mirror.

-This exhibition is organised by The Hepworth Wakefield in association with the Fundació Joan Miró.
-An expanded version of the exhibition will be presented in Barcelona from 31 October 2018 to 20 January 2019 sponsored by the BBVA Foundation
+This exhibition was organised by The Hepworth Wakefield in association with the Fundació Joan Miró.
+An expanded version of the exhibition was presented in Barcelona from 31 October 2018 to 20 January 2019 sponsored by the BBVA Foundatión.

 Lee Miller (1907 – 1977)